 In the shadows of anonymity, Rohin Dhar’s observations weave a narrative that contrasts the optimism of a rebounding market.
 His scrutiny reveals a concern for large condo buildings burdened by exorbitant Homeowners’ Association (HOA) fees across the nation, a sentiment echoing the fragility of an ostensibly robust system.
 The housing market, he contends, is akin to a ticking time bomb, with expenses silently accumulating, waiting for the opportune moment to detonate.
 How valid are these concerns, and are they indicative of a broader trend?

-Read More Mortgage Rates Today
+Read More Mortgage Interest Deduction in 2023

 Divergent Perspectives: